Career Academy Canada logo

 Payment Amount Due By

-Note: Students who have no paid the full 50% tuition before their program start date are not permitted to attend class.
+Note: Students who have not paid the full 50% tuition before their program start date are not permitted to attend class.

 Specific course weeks of when the tuition is due will be provided to students in the Payment Agreement Document.
 This document will be sent to the student to review, sign and return by the Pre-Arrival Admissions team from each location.